Memphis ISD in the running for $100,000 locker room makeover

 “I just think that these kids would have something to look forward to.
 When they walk over there and they walk into that room.
 It’s just going to be eye-opening,” said Alexander.

-When we asked what they though their chances were of actually winning the contest, and their reply was like they were going into a game.
+When asked what they though their chances were of actually winning the contest, their reply was like they were going into a game.

 To vote for Memphis and to check out their submission video, click here: https://www.hollman.com/hollmanhelps/